Art-Jang/Art-Jang.github.io/_pages/project_Signing_Outside.md

             </div>
           </div>
           <h2 class="subtitle has-text-centered">
             The overall architecture of the proposed model.
 The original video passes through Teacher Network, and the background-randomized video passes through Student Notwork.
 In the latent space, the signer features are swapped with each other.
 Then, the swapped features are input to the shared DAE decoder for reconstructing the original features.
-Note the Red arrows show the path during inference.
           </h2>
         </div>
       </div>